Elizabeth Alexander (actress): Career

 Her film work includes playing the lead role in The Killing of Angel Street (1981), opposite John Hargreaves), which won an award at the Berlin Film Festival.
-She also starred in Summerfield (1977) with Nick Tate and John Waters, Fred Schepisi’s The Chant of Jimmie Blacksmith (1978) playing young school teacher Miss Graf, The Journalist (1979) with Sam Neill and Sebastian and the Sparrow (1990) opposite Robert Coleby.
+She also starred in Summerfield (1977) with Nick Tate and John Waters, Fred Schepisi's The Chant of Jimmie Blacksmith (1978) playing young school teacher Miss Graf, The Journalist (1979) with Jack Thompson and Sam Neill and Sebastian and the Sparrow (1990) opposite Robert Coleby.
 2010 saw her appear in a thriller called The Clinic and in 2011 she made an appearance as Cherry in another Fred Schepisi film, The Eye of the Storm.
 Her most recent film role was as the older iteration of Dora in 2022 feature Blueback, opposite Eric Bana, Radha Mitchell and Mia Wasikowska.

 Alexander's numerous theatre credits include playing Hermione in The Winter's Tale, Portia in The Merchant of Venice (for which she received glowing reviews), Martha in the Sydney Theatre Company's production of Who's Afraid of Virginia Woolf? (for which she again received extremely positive reviews), Kate in another STC production of Harold Pinter's Old Times and many more.
 She also played anthropologist Margaret Mead in David Williamson's play Heretic.
 The play, based on Mead's life and work, was the subject of much debate and controversy, due to the very public row between the playwright, Williamson, and the director Wayne Harrison over the play's production.

 Alexander has also directed a number of plays and written several screenplays, including a short film titled Memento (released by Village Roadshow) which she also directed about the emotional problems caused by the return of a father to his family, a young boy and his mother.
 She directed the feature film, A Spy in the Family.
 She also directed a 1981 Sydney Theatre Company production of The Woman Tamer starring Mel Gibson.